This is the most listened-to radio talk show in America.

 It wouldn't.

-You're exactly exactly right.
+You're exactly right.

-Also I would ask him to specifically define what fair share is, what a fair share is for the rich versus a fair share for the non rich.
+Also, I would ask him to specifically define what fair share is, what a fair share is for the rich versus a fair share for the non-rich.

 Okay, so then you understand this for what it is.

-This is not just a speech this is dreams.
+This is not just a speech.

-Yeah and that's sad sad and unfortunate and it just like I said it just irritates me that um to to see the rich vilified and to see so many people who are duped by this guy and who who believe that who believe this who have these these beliefs well that's I there there are some people who do obviously and they're they're the people who've been conditioned to uh be happy when they've been told or are told that other people are suffering.
+And it just, like I said, it just irritates me that to see the rich vilified and to see so many people who are duped by this guy and who believe that, who believe this, who have these beliefs.

-Doesn't change their life at all as you pointed out if anything it might harm it might be fewer jobs for them.
+Doesn't change their life at all, as you pointed out.

 There might be less money for people to get raises if Obama gets what he wants.

-Anyway you are um you're you're right on the money.
+Anyway, you're right on the money.

-during a visit to a factory in Indiana If Chuck said El Cart resident Scott Ferguson he's upset about taxes he says explain how raising taxes on anyone during a deep recession is going to help with the economy.
+He says, explain how raising taxes on anyone during a deep recession is going to help with the economy.

 And he actually wants you to look at historical markers where this has been a helpful thing to come out of a recession.